erezsh/sqeleton/README.md

 # Sqeleton

-**Under construction!**
+**Note: Sqeleton is still under construction.
+Many details are open to change.**

 Sqeleton is a Python library for querying SQL databases.

 It consists of -

-- A fast and concise query builder, inspired by PyPika and SQLAlchemy
+- A fast and concise query builder, designed from scratch, but inspired by PyPika and SQLAlchemy

 - A modular database interface, with drivers for a long list of SQL databases.

 It is comparable to other libraries such as SQLAlchemy or PyPika, in terms of API and intended audience.
-However there are several notable ways in which it is different.
+However, there are several notable ways in which it is different.

-## Overview
+## **Features:**

-### Built for performance

-- Multi-threaded by default -
-    The same connection object can be used from multiple threads without any additional setup.
+🏃‍♂️**Fast**: Sqeleton's API is designed to maximize performance using batch operations

-- No ORM
-    ORMs are easy and familiar, but they encourage bad and slow code.
-Sqeleton is designed to push the compute to SQL.
+    - No ORM - ORMs are easy and familiar, but their granular operations are too slow.

-- Fast query-builder
-    Sqeleton's query-builder runs about 4 times faster than SQLAlchemy's.
+    - Compiles the queries 4 times faster than SQLAlchemy

-### Type-aware

-Sqeleton has a built-in feature to query the schemas of the databases it supports.

-This feature can be also used to inform the query-builder, either as an alternative to defining the tables yourself, or to validate that your definitions match the actual schema.
+🙌**Parallel**: Seamless multi-threading and multi-processing support

+💖**Well-tested**: In addition to having an extensive test-suite, sqeleton is used as the core of [data-diff](https://github.com/datafold/data-diff).

-The schema is used for validation when building expressions, making sure the names are correct, and that the data-types align.
+✅**Type-aware**: The schema is used for validation when building expressions, making sure the names are correct, and that the data-types align.
+(WIP)

-(Still WIP)

-### Multi-database access
+    - The schema can be queried at run-time, if the tables already exist in the database

-Sqeleton is designed to work with several databases at the same time.
+✨**Multi-database access**: Sqeleton is designed to work with several databases at the same time.
 Its API abstracts away as many implementation details as possible.

-Databases we fully support:
+_Databases we fully support_:

 - PostgreSQL >=10
 - MySQL